001 – Ikigai According To Professor Akihiro Hasegawa

 Moving Forward

-Hasegawa says that ikigai is a common word for the Japanese people, but has a very special meaning for them; it is composed of two words: iki (life) and gai (value or worth).
-He defines it as the feeling that one is alive in the here and now, and the individual awareness that drives people to survive; it is important for people to feel that they have control over their lives and have a sense that their life is moving forward -- it is about daily living rather than thinking about life as a whole.
+Ikigai is a familiar term among the Japanese, but has a very special meaning for them.
+It is composed of two words: iki (life) and gai (value or worth).
+Hasegawa defines it as the feeling that one is alive in the here and now, and the individual awareness that drives people to survive.
+It emphasises the importance of personal agency, a sense of progress, and a focus on daily existence rather than contemplating life in its entirety.

 I would describe ikigai as the feeling that we are alive in the here and now, and the individual awareness that drives us to survive. - Prof. Akihiro Hasegawa